My Experience: Connecting Endometriosis and Ehlers-Danlos Syndrome

 I have put together a list of links from my website which should be a good place to start:

-1. Treatments I use to manage my EDS: //allthingsendometriosis.com/treatments-manage-ehlers-danlos/
+1. Treatments I use to manage my EDS: http://allthingsendometriosis.com/treatments-manage-ehlers-danlos/

 Please please remember, no two patients are the same even if they have the same medical conditions on paper but all our bodies respond to everything we go through differently – which is why maintaining a balance between both the physical and mental side is important.